MEng (Hons) AMIMechE

 James has developed a method to map the visibility available to a driver and passenger, and thus also the blind spots around a vehicle; this method has been used and accepted for Court.
 He also performs camera matching techniques, mapping vehicle and pedestrian movements from CCTV and photographic images and specialises in forensic vehicle identification from events captured on CCTV.
-James has experience in testing and analysis of telematics data and is certified to collect and interpret data from Event Data Recorders.
+James has undertaken training in Forensic Video Analysis to LEVA Level 4.
+He has experience in testing and analysis of telematics data and is certified to collect and interpret data from Event Data Recorders.

-Having supported case conferences and completed a number of Joint Expert Statements James is experienced in providing advice and expert opinion to both insurers and legal representatives.
+Having supported case conferences and completed numerous Joint Expert Statements, James is experienced in providing advice and expert opinion to both insurers and legal representatives.
 He has considerable experience presenting evidence for Court both in Civil and Criminal cases.

 2017 A Comparative Analysis of LGV Visibility Mapping Proceedings of the Institute of Traffic Accident Investigators (ITAI) Annual Conference

 2017 Driving a Car with a Body Wedged Underneath Technical Paper 2017-01-1410; Society of Automotive Engineers

 2016 Definition of Direct Vision Standards for Heavy Goods Vehicles (HGVs) TRL CPR3680